Crib Jumping Toddlers!

 I remember doing this back in the day with some of the children that I was caring for.
 It worked wonders with them but it most likely would not work all that well with my persistent little tot.
 You just simply hover outside of the door peeking in or watching the monitor.
 When they look like they are about to climb, you go in and firmly tell them not to climb and that it is dangerous.

 This, of course, does not work for all children and all temperaments.
 Some children will just think that this is a hilarious game and will continue to do it over and over again.
 If this happens, abandon ship and move to the next option!

-If all else fails, you can hang on for a little longer and your last go-to option would be to attempt the pack and play.
+If all else fails, you can hang on for a little longer and your last go-to option would be to attempt the play pen.
 It is not the ideal place to have your child sleeping on a regular basis but if it is between a big kid bed when they are cognitively not ready and the pack and play for a few months, I would choose the latter to buy some time.
-The mesh sides on the pack and play (paired with the use of the sleep sack) make it a little harder for your child to climb.
-The best option is a playpen that has taller sides.
+The mesh sides on a taller play pen (paired with the use of the sleep sack) make it a little harder for your child to climb.
 So if you do not already own one and you are going looking, try to find one that is a bit taller.

 If you have tried everything and your persistent little one is still on the move, it is time to switch them into a bed.
 You may have a little more work on your hands at the beginning but it is nothing that you can’t handle!